 Related Policies and Additional References:

-It is the policy of St. Mary’s University to comply with the Southern Association of Colleges and Schools- Commission on Colleges (SACS-COC) policy on substantive change by reporting substantive changes in a timely manner as required by the SACS-COC policy.
-The complete SACS-COC Substantive Change Policy Statement is available on the SACS-COC website.
+It is the policy of St. Mary’s University to comply with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) policy on substantive change by reporting substantive changes in a timely manner and in accordance with SACSCOC requirements.
+The complete SACSCOC Substantive Change Policy and Procedures Statement is available on the SACSCOC website.

 Definition of Substantive Change

 According to SACSCOC, a substantive change is a significant modification or expansion of the nature and scope of an accredited institution.
 St. Mary’s Accreditation Liaison monitors updates and modifications made by SACSCOC to substantive change policies and requirements and ensures St. Mary’s remains in compliance.
 The Liaison ensures that St. Mary’s complies with the institutional changes that require Substantive Change updates and changes to the established mission or objectives of the institution or its programs.
 SACSCOC identifies the following as substantive changes:

 - Changing the legal status, form of control, or ownership of an institution.